 - Number of applications received = 1000

-If you assume that this number is applicable you, that’s not true.
+If you assume that this selectivity number is applicable you, that’s not true.

-In our example above, the Selectivity figures for various nationalities would be as follows:
+In our example above, the selectivity figures for various nationalities / regions would be as follows:

-– And the selectivity for Indians is a whopping [drumroll begins]…8% !
+And finally, the selectivity for Indians is a whopping [drumroll begins]…8% !

 That means in an MBA class of 1000, there could be less than 20 Indians!

 Of course, these are hypothetical numbers to convey the idea of what P&Q was trying to say.
-Factors like yield (accepted to offered ratio) aren’t being discussed.
 The actual percentages will vary for each school.

 The million (or considering MBA tuition costs, maybe it’s a 100,000-150,000) dollar question – why is it happening?